MateuszZelent/mmpp/docs/development/SMART_LEGEND_DOCS.md

-# Smart Legend Feature for MMPP2 Plotting
+# Smart Legend Feature for mmpp Plotting

 ## Overview
-The MMPP2 plotting functionality now includes **smart legend** capability that automatically detects which parameters vary between datasets and shows only those parameters in the legend, making plots much cleaner and more informative.
+The mmpp plotting functionality now includes **smart legend** capability that automatically detects which parameters vary between datasets and shows only those parameters in the legend, making plots much cleaner and more informative.

 ## How It Works